turtlecoder/newman/README.md

 ```

 #The DSL
-Newman comes with a DSL which is inspired by [Dispatch](http://dispatch.databinder.net/Dispatch.html), but aims to be much simpler to understand and use.
+Newman comes with a DSL which is inspired by [Dispatch](http://dispatch.databinder.net/Dispatch.html), but uses mostly english instead of symbols.
 This DSL is the recommended way to build requests, and the above example in "Basic Usage" uses the DSL to construct a GET request.

 To start using the DSL, simply `import com.stackmob.newman.dsl._`.
 The methods of interest in the DSL are uppercase representations of the HTTP verbs: